stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 fastq-dump SRR1984309 --split-files
 ```

 Confirm that you downloaded the files.
-You should see files named ERR1938563_1.fastq and ERR1938563_2.fastq
+You should see files named SRR1984309_1.fastq and SRR1984309_2.fastq

 ```
 ls -lh
 ```

-- How big are the files?
-(In Mb?)

 Have a look at the first 20 lines of the fastq files using the head command
 ```
 head -20 SRR1984309_1.fastq SRR1984309_2.fastq
 ```

-- What information is contained on each of the 4-lines that make up each sequence?
+- What is on each of the 4-lines that make up each sequence?
 (See: [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format))
-- The quality scores for this dataset are in Illumina 1.8+ format.
+- The quality scores for this dataset are in Illumina 1.9+ format.
 What is the maximum quality score for each basecall?
 How does that relate to the estimated probability that a basecall is wrong?
 - How many reads are in each file?
 (Hint: the `wc -l` command, which will tell you the number of lines in the file)